telerik/kendo-ui-core/docs/api/javascript/ui/numerictextbox.md

 ### format `String`*(default: "n")*

- Specifies the format of the number.
+Specifies the number format used when the widget is not focused.
 Any [valid number format](/framework/globalization/numberformatting) is allowed.

+Compare with the [`decimals`](#configuration-decimals) property.

 #### Example